orange4glace/react-router-transition/readme.md

 # React Router Transition Pack
-This package helps you to implement animated-transition with react-router.
+This package helps you to implement animated-transition with [react-router](https://github.com/ReactTraining/react-router) and [react-transition-group](https://github.com/reactjs/react-transition-group).
 Currently, [animated transition in react-router](https://reacttraining.com/react-router/web/example/animated-transitions) is very inefficient and has some major problems to use in practice.

 Here're the components this package contains.